selinsensoy/DSA210-PROJECT/README.md

 **Wind Data:** I will obtain weather data from ECMWF, using ECMWF’s API.

 **Fuel Consumption Data:** I will request access to Eurocontrol's aggregated fuel consumption data.
 If my access request is denied, I will obtain data that I need from airlines or aviation authorities.

+  *I will combine these data using numpy and pandas.*

 **2) Visualisation:**

-  I will be using scatter plots for fuel consumption-wind speed/direction relation, heatmap for  correlations between fuel Consumption and wind variables, time series plot to show fuel consumption over time.
+  I will be using scatter plots for fuel consumption-wind speed/direction relation, heatmap for  correlations between fuel Consumption and wind variables, time series plot to show fuel consumption over time with the help of matplotlib.

 **3) Hypothesis Testing:**